 Collaboration in Sagebrush Country

 One of the main threats to sagebrush habitat in this part of the range is the spread of conifers into wide-open sagebrush rangelands.
 Much of the Bi-State area is threatened by expanding pinyon-juniper woodlands, which diminish native plant communities, provide perches for raptors that prey on sage grouse, and reduce water availability to wet meadows, springs, and working lands.
 The partners in the Bi-State have ranked areas for conifer removal based on a scientific model combined with on-the-ground knowledge of sage grouse use to spotlight the most important places to work first.
 While conifer removal will increase the amount of habitat available, this targeted approach is also intended to improve connectivity among sage grouse subpopulations.
-Because of the proximity of the Bi-State to more major cities, suburban development and subdivision of ranches also threatens habitat.
+In that conifer expansion and wildfire are threats throughout the Bi-State, localized impacts from suburban development and subdivision of ranches and recreation also threaten habitat.

 The areas for potential conifer removal were identified by the Bi-State Technical Advisory Committee (TAC), using local knowledge of current and historic sage grouse use and habitat characteristics.
 The projects were then evaluated by a predictive model otherwise known as the Bi-State Conservation Planning Tool (CPT).
-The CPT uses habitat characteristics selected for by radio-marked sage grouse and known grouse use to rank the relative benefit if conifers were removed.
+This tool uses habitat characteristics selected for by radio-marked sage grouse and known grouse use to rank the relative benefit if conifers were removed.
 The TAC then reviewed the CPT results and identified potential treatment sites as high, medium and low in terms of priority.
 The polygons underwent refining and were run through the CPT again for further refinement in terms of cost-benefit analyses.
 This process will continue to be refined based on new information from additional radio-marked birds that will foster an adaptive management approach to selecting treatment areas.
 Over time, this type of monitoring will also help determine the effectiveness of this work on sage-grouse population health.

 A partnership called the Bi-State Local Area Working Group formed in 2000 to address threats to sage grouse and nearby communities.
 This group is comprised of representatives from multiple state and federal agencies as well as private landowners and nonprofit organizations, all of who help make big-picture decisions and allocate resources.
 Partners meet regularly to discuss current issues, as well as to implement and monitor proposed and completed conservation actions based on emerging science.
 Their main focus has been conifer removal projects that span across public-private fence lines to yield a landscape-scale benefit for wildlife.